beemfx/ScrollGIN/README.md

 # ScrollGIN&trade;

-ScrollGIN(tm) is a Scrolling engine intended for platform based games, as well as overhead RPG type games.
+ScrollGIN&trade; is a Scrolling engine intended for platform based games, as well as overhead RPG type games.
 It is heavily based off 8 bit scrolling engines of the mid 80's.